SANCHITMAHAJN/CloudInfrastructureDesign/README.md

 **How to do it?**

+Step 1 - Create the Google Form and note down the FormID (on the url bar) and QuestionIDs for each question (use gformfetch.py to extract the result you said Yes to)

- Step 1 - Use the python code mentioned, and replace the following values:
+ Step 2 - Use the python code mentioned, and replace the following values:
            Google Form ID
            QuestionIDs
            Jenkins username and password
            sender/receiver email address

-Step 2 - Create Terraform scripts and modify it according to your needs.
+Step 3 - Create Terraform scripts and modify it according to your needs.
 Add your access keys in provider.tf and upload them to GitHub.

-Step 3 - Create a Jenkins pipeline (uploaded here) for each feature like VPC, adminacc, etc.
+Step 4 - Create a Jenkins pipeline (uploaded here) for each feature like VPC, adminacc, etc.

-Step 4 - Test the working!
+Step 5 - Test the working!